Defeating Misclassification Attacks Against Transfer Learning: Experimental Results

 \subsubsection{Effectiveness}

 The effectiveness of our defence is evaluated by both the defence rate and model accuracy.
 On the one hand, our models should be able to reject the adversarial inputs.
 So we evaluate our design by the false positive rate (FPR) of the attacker's inputs.
-It equals to the number of inputs detected and rejected as negative divides the number of total adversarial inputs.
-High FPR shows the robustness of our defence against adversaries.
+It equals the number of adversarial examples labelled as benign divides by the number of total adversarial inputs.
+Low FPR shows the effectiveness of our defence detecting the adversaries.
 On the other hand, the models are expected to classify the benign inputs correctly.
 As a result, we also evaluate the accuracy of the models for the clean inputs by using the true positive rate (TPR).
-It is defined as the number of inputs validated as positive benign inputs divides the number of total testing clean inputs.
+It is defined as the number of inputs validated as positive benign inputs divides by the number of total testing clean inputs.
 High TPR means that our defence has less hit on the original classification performance.
 Firstly, we compare the performance for the Student models with the defence and the original Student models without any defence.
 The results confirm that models with our method reject most of the adversarial inputs of the misclassification attacks.

 Our defence reduces the FPRs from $100\%$ and $97\%$ for the Face Recognition and Traffic Sign Recognition model to $6\%$ and $1\%$ for the targeted attacks, and $8\%$ and $7\%$ for the non-targeted attacks.
-The size of the ensemble models are set $5$ for both two tasks with $83$ and $43$ classes.
+The size of the ensemble models is set to $5$ for both two tasks with $83$ and $43$ classes.
 With a single CPU core, the Student model inference costs $0.54$s on average, and the total cost of the same preliminary inference and ensemble latency is around $2.11$s.
 Due to our small ensemble models, the overhead introduced in the inference does not appear to be the bottleneck in transfer learning systems.
-We also evaluate our defence by applying attacks with different configurations such as number of differentiators, attack layer, perturbation budget, to show the scalability of our defence in details.
-It is shown that our design is robust for variant of attacks.
+We also evaluate our defence by applying attacks with different configurations such as a number of differentiators, attack layer, and perturbation budget, to show the scalability of our defence in detail.
+It is shown that our design is robust for variants of attacks.

-\textbf{Number of differentiators:} We evaluate our defence by gradually increase the number of differentiators in the second step.
-The results show that small number of differentiators ($5$ in our experiments) used in the second phase of our design can be sufficient to defend against the attacks.
+\textbf{Number of differentiators:} We evaluate our defence by gradually increasing the number of differentiators in the second step.
+The results show that a small number of differentiators ($5$ in our experiments) used in the second phase of our design can be sufficient to defend against the attacks.